 Season the chicken with salt and black pepper to taste.

-Heat 2 tbsp of olive oil in a large (11-inch/28cm) non-stick frying pan over a medium-high heat.
+Heat 2 tablespoon of olive oil in a large (11-inch/28cm) non-stick frying pan over a medium-high heat.

 Place one layer of chicken and fry on each side for 3 minutes or until golden-brown and cooked through.
 Don’t overcrowd the skillet with the chicken and fry it in batches to ensure a nice browning.